 Why (or when) someone would need this service?

 There are two types of Lasting Power of Attorney available.
 The first concerns “health and welfare”.
 If this is obtained, it will enable the attorney to make decisions, regarding the person’s medical care and how they are looked after.
+This power can also allow the attorney to make decisions regarding the life sustaining treatment which the donor is to receive and can only be used if the donor has lost capacity to make decisions for themselves.

 The second type of Lasting Power of Attorney concerns “property and financial affairs”.
 This will allow the nominated individual to make decisions regarding the other person’s home, money and investments.
+The donor can choose whether they would like to make the use of this power dependent on capacity.

 Both types of Lasting Powers of Attorney may be made at the same time if required.
 They are frequently prepared when a Will is being drafted or updated for future planning.